SELMA-project/Speaker-Recognition/README.md

 # Webservice Usage

-For the front end of the webservice FastApi and Gradio is used.
+For the front end of the webservice FastApi and Gradio are used.

 ## Terminal Usage
-To run the webservice from the terminal along with a browser use below command:
+To run the webservice from the terminal along with a browser use the below command:

 ```
 uvicorn --host 0.0.0.0 --port 9002 SpeakerRecWebservice:app